enjrod/cse15l-lab-reports/labreport1.md

 <br>
 I worked with a partner in lab and I highly reccommend comparing your command outputs with each other to ensure that you are using them correctly or resolve any issues you may find.
-After working on commands together, it marks the end of the lab! ʕ•́ᴥ•̀ʔっ
+After working on commands together, you can use either "ctrl + D" or run the command`exit`to log out of the remoter server in the terminal! ʕ•́ᴥ•̀ʔっ